 Other dosimeter technology, like TLD and other types of OSL, don’t reveal motion.
-It provides only cumulative data, can’t determine a high dose event or its timing, and can’t be re-read.
-LANDAUER analysis data can point to clues of when and how the high dose was captured.
+It provides only cumulative data, can’t determine a high dose event, and can’t be re-read.
+LANDAUER analysis data can point to clues around a high dose situation.

 Re-analyzing Dosimeters Can Help Prevent Equipment Downtime

-If static data readings indicate accidental exposure, it may indicate that the imaging equipment is not working properly.
+If data readings indicate over exposure, it may indicate that the imaging equipment is not working properly.
 So of course, your first course of action is to shut it down.